turbot/tailpipe-docs/docs/reference/develop/plugin-tables.md

 ## Step 5: Enrichment

-To ensure log entries are populated with the common fields (`tp_* fields`), this means that our Table needs to implement an `EnrichRow` function with the following signature, where `R` is the row struct.
+To ensure log entries are populated with the common columns (`tp_* fields`), this means that our Table needs to implement an `EnrichRow` function with the following signature, where `R` is the row struct.

 ```go
 EnrichRow(row R, sourceEnrichmentFields *enrichment.CommonFields) (R, error)